 When you are a leader and you have understood what can make your employees work, you can understand that everything else is secondary.

-However, it is not same for all the employees because everyone has different priorities in their professional lives.
-Thus, there is no one-size fits all approach here.
+However, it is not the same for all the employees because everyone has different priorities in their professional lives.
+Thus, there is no one-size-fits-all approach here.
 Every strategy is custom-made which is determined by the manager’s emotional intelligence (EIQ).
 Many managers, without understanding this, make the mistake of applying the same methods to all employees in order to motivate them, but end up getting lesser results than were expected.

 How does a Leader do it differently?

 A leader will gain OEM knowledge and an understanding of the working of the employee.
 They will ask a lot of questions regarding the present work and listen to what they have to say.